Fujifilm X100T vs Leica Q Typ 116

 An illustration of the physical size and weight of the Fujifilm X100T and the Leica Q Typ 116 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100T – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is notably larger (11 percent) than the Fujifilm X100T.
 Moreover, the Q Typ 116 is substantially heavier (45 percent) than the X100T.
 In this context, it is worth noting that neither the X100T nor the Q Typ 116 are weather-sealed.